tendermint/spec/spec/abci/abci.md

     | retain_height | int64 | Blocks below this height may be removed.
 Defaults to `0` (retain all). | 3            |

 * **Usage**:
-    * Persist the application state.
+    * Signal the application to persist the application state.
     * Return an (optional) Merkle root hash of the application state
     * `ResponseCommit.Data` is included as the `Header.AppHash` in the next block
         * it may be empty
     * Later calls to `Query` can return proofs about the application state anchored in this Merkle root hash
-    * Note developers can return whatever they want here (could be nothing, or a constant string, etc.), so long as it is deterministic * it must not be a function of anything that did not come from the BeginBlock/DeliverTx/EndBlock methods.
+    * Note developers can return whatever they want here (could be nothing, or a constant string, etc.), so long as it is deterministic - it must not be a function of anything that did not come from the BeginBlock/DeliverTx/EndBlock methods.
     * Use `RetainHeight` with caution!
 If all nodes in the network remove historical